Solar Impulse Foundation: Efficient Solution Label - 1000 Solutions

 Piccard made the first public announcement of the Solar Impulse Foundation's intention to identify 1000 solutions to receive the Efficient Solutions Label at the 2016 U.N.
 Climate Change Conference.
-In February 2020, Piccard told GreenBiz that the solar powered-flight around the world was phase I, and in phase II the Solar Impulse Foundation would certify and promote 1000 profitable technologies that decarbonize systems, cut energy use and clean up air and water.
+In February 2020, Piccard told GreenBiz that the solar-powered flight around the world was phase I, and in phase II, the Solar Impulse Foundation would certify and promote 1000 profitable technologies that decarbonize systems, cut energy use and clean up air and water.

 In an interview in June 2018 with La Tribune, Piccard stated that solutions from all over the world can apply for the Efficient Solution Label.
 At that time Piccard said the Solar Impulse Foundation had received applications from 700 companies.

 To apply for the Efficient Solution Label from the Solar Impulse Foundation, companies must be members of the World Alliance, which is free to join.
 They must also fill out an extensive application and go through an Ernst & Young-certified process where their solutions are vetted by members of the World Alliance to evaluate the potential for economic success and to estimate the length of the payback period for investors.

 To qualify for the label, solutions must fit one of five sustainable development goals from the United Nations, specifically water, clean energy, industry, cities, and responsible consumption and production.
 They must also be available for purchase or ready for market.

-In his January 2021 LCI interview Piccard stated that 420 experts had approved and labeled 850 solutions, growing from 400 labeled solutions in October 2020 and from 287 a year earlier.
+In his January 2021 LCI interview, Piccard stated that 420 experts had approved and labeled 850 solutions, growing from 400 labeled solutions in October 2020 and from 287 a year earlier.
 Piccard stated in a Reuters interview that the foundation planned to reach 1000 labeled solutions in mid-April 2021.
 On April 13, 2021, the foundation announced that it had identified all 1000 solutions.

 Funding and Partnerships

-The Solar Impulse foundation receives financial support from its 16 corporate sponsors, which include Swiss food and drink company Nestlé, an organization that helped provide food for the two pilots on the round-the-world flight Solar Impulse 2; Air Liquide, Solvay, and others, as well as private donors.
+The Solar Impulse Foundation receives financial support from its 16 corporate sponsors, which include Swiss food and drink company Nestlé, an organization that helped provide food for the two pilots on the round-the-world flight Solar Impulse 2; Air Liquide, Solvay, and others, as well as private donors.

 The Solar Impulse Foundation funds the World Alliance for Efficient Solutions, whose annual operating budget was reported by GreenBiz in 2018 to be $2.9 million U.S. dollars per year.
 The World Alliance also collaborates with other global environmental organizations, including the World Economic Forum, IEA, IRENA, and others.

-In May 2020, Piccard and the corporate partners of the Solar Impulse Foundation published a statement in the Financial Times calling governments to prioritize the implementation of clean technologies in their global COVID-19 recovery efforts.
+In May 2020, Piccard and the corporate partners of the Solar Impulse Foundation published a statement in the Financial Times calling on governments to prioritize the implementation of clean technologies in their global COVID-19 recovery efforts.
 This commitment was co-authored by 12 Solar Impulse Foundation business partners, including French utility Engie; European energy company Schneider Electric and nine more.

 In December 2020, CNN reported that the Solar Impulse Foundation was supporting close to 400 companies with solutions that help the environment.